MichaelEdwardBlack/MichaelEdwardBlack.github.io/public/blog/TechnicalDebt.md

 ## Cost of Debt

-Technical debt is a software development term that insinuates a cost of future rework caused by choosing an quick and easy solution now instead of using a better approach that would take longer.
+Technical debt is a software development term that insinuates a cost of future rework caused by choosing a quick and easy solution now instead of using a better approach that would take longer.

 To better understand the need to avoid technical debt, I want to explore the cost associated to it: